Man accused of assaulting Burien mayor surrenders to police

 A 62-year-old man turned himself in to police late Monday in connection with the alleged attack on Burien Mayor Jimmy Matta for his political support of Latino immigrants, the King County Sheriff’s Office announced Tuesday.

-About 9 p.m., the man walked into the King County Sheriff’s Office’s Southwest Precinct, where deputies fingerprinted and administratively booked him for investigation of malicious harassment, Sheriff’s Office spokesman Sgt.
+About 9 p.m., the man walked into the sheriff’s Southwest Precinct, where deputies fingerprinted and administratively booked him for investigation of malicious harassment, Sheriff’s Office spokesman Sgt.
 Ryan Abbott said Tuesday.
 The man was released late Monday, Abbott said.

 Detectives are preparing to forward a case to prosecutors for review later Tuesday, Abbott added.